 Depth perception is one of the five main areas of visual function dementia affects, making it difficult to detect movements and various motions.
 As a result, it may be more difficult to navigate the home, increasing the risk of slips and falls.
 Your loved one might also have difficulty moving around in public areas, causing him or her to withdraw from social activities and increasing the risk of depression.
 When dementia leads to depth perception problems, your loved one may find it challenging to perform necessary actions, such as bathing, grooming, cooking, and exercising.

-If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of elderly home care Jefferson County, CO, families can trust.
+If your senior loved one has been diagnosed with a serious condition and needs help with tasks like meal prep, transportation, bathing, and grooming, reach out to Home Care Assistance, a leading provider of elderly home care Lakewood, CO, families can trust.
 We also offer comprehensive care for seniors with dementia, Alzheimer’s, and Parkinson’s.